You want smart political talk without the meltdowns?

 I have to say, though, it never gets old for me.

-It's funny every time she says it, and it's really scary because she's an elected official.
+And it's really scary because she's an elected official.

 She actually represents our government.

-Oh my gosh, that's so scary.
+Oh, my gosh, that's so scary.

-Uh anyway, interesting what she had to say about Weinstein.
+Anyway, interesting what she had to say about Weinstein.

 It's so amazing.